vegetarian mexican food

 Pre-Cooking Prep

-- Remove seed pods and tough pieces
+2. Take out seed pods and hard pieces

 Cooking Method

-- Sauté 1 diced onion until translucent
+1. Sauté 1 onion diced until it becomes translucent.

-- Add jackfruit, 2 tbsp tomato paste, 1 tsp oregano, 1/2 tsp cumin
+3. Add jackfruit, 2 tbsp tomato paste, 1 tsp oregano, 1/2 tsp cumin

 Doneness Check